Serimert90/utils/README.md

 This utility class helps to cover definition classes when you can't ignore in SonarQube or any other QA tool.
+It can cover superclass and interface default methods recursively.

-!!!!!!!Break design patterns at your own risk.
+<b> !!!!!!!Break design patterns at your own risk. </b>